ricardonovelot/Edutainment/README.md

 - **Dynamic Questions:** Questions are generated randomly within the chosen difficulty range.
 - **Intuitive Interface:** Incorporates user-friendly elements like steppers, pickers, and buttons.

-### Learning Journey
+### Technical Highlights

-This app showcases the progress and skills acquired by Day 35 of the course.
-Key learnings implemented in this project include:
 - Managing app state for game settings and flow.
-- Using structs to structure question data.
-- Building SwiftUI views for a user-friendly interface.
+- SwiftUI views for a user-friendly interface.
-- Utilizing closures for data transfer between views.
+- Closures for data transfer between views.

 </td>